ScottMGitHub/DoggoMemoryGame/README.md

 Publishing an update to NPM for web-components or styles packages, will require a version bump.

 ### Heroku
-Ordinarily Heroku would be set up to deploy a single application at a time, so we need to **add two separate applications on heroku**, load the appropriate build packs, add the necessary variables and reference specific Github actions in our workflows.
+*No longer available due to end of heroku free tier, documentation kept for posterity* Ordinarily Heroku would be set up to deploy a single application at a time, so we need to **add two separate applications on heroku**, load the appropriate build packs, add the necessary variables and reference specific Github actions in our workflows.